chris-ritsen/vim-autocorrect/README.md

 considering spelling mistakes.
 Many typos are generated from timing errors made by using both hands, especially if capitalization is involved.

-- Add diacritical marks to letters only if the correct word is unambiguous.
-  Correcting `Senor` to `Señor` is fine right up until `Senor` is written as a typo for `Sensor` or `Senior`.
-- Add typos only; don't use this for expanding abbreviated words.
-At most, this should be limited to a character or two omitted from the end of a long word, or a short word if the correct word is unambiguous.
-Correcting `abou` to `about` is fine.
+### General

 - Avoid adding short typos or words, such as those under four characters long.
 - Avoid making decisions about mixed-case acronyms.
-- Don't add contractions or word fragments
+- Don't add contractions or word fragments.  `hadn` shouldn't correct to `hand` and no entry should exist for `shouldn` or `couldn`.
 - Don't add words that are unlikely to broadly usable, such as camel case variable names.
-- Don't attempt to localize/localise words.
+- Don't pluralize words that weren't already pluralized.
+- Prioritize compatibility with writing prose over code, but attempt to make it work with both if possible.
+- Remove any autocorrection that results in a word that was unintended.
+- Remove any typos that end up being programs, libraries, variables, names, nouns, brands, etc., but only when discovered.
+For example, the program named `mosquitto` should not be corrected to `mosquito` and `msoquitto` should be corrected to `mosquitto`.
+- Review recently added typos and check for errors.
+Hastily adding them and assuming `spellsuggest` got it right isn't reliable.

+### Spelling mistakes

+- Add diacritical marks to letters only if the correct word is unambiguous.
+  Correcting `Senor` to `Señor` is fine right up until `Senor` is written as a typo for `Sensor` or `Senior`.
 - Don't change capitalization of words, as it could be part of a string literal or variable name.  `Paypal` should not be changed into `PayPal`.
   The word `I` should not corrected when `i` is typed.
+- Don't attempt to localize/localise words.
+- Don't enforce a preferred spelling.  `Eery` should not be corrected to `Eerie`.

+### Typing mistakes

 - Don't consider foreign words as typos, if known.
 - Don't correct short words with a missing letter.
-- Don't enforce a preferred spelling.  `Eery` should not be corrected to `Eerie`.
-- Don't pluralize words that weren't already pluralized.
+- Don't use this for expanding abbreviated words.
+At most, this should be limited to a character or two omitted from the end of a long word, or a short word if the correct word is unambiguous.
+Correcting `abou` to `about` is fine.
 - No synthetic typos.
-- Prioritize compatibility with writing prose over code, but attempt to make it work with both if possible.
-- Remove any autocorrection that results in a word that was unintended.
 - Remove any leading characters from the previous word due to a mistimed spacebar press, unless they are valid words or used as variable names.
 For example, `yto` might have been a misspelling of `toy` but it was actually a stray letter from a previous word prefixed to the word `to`.
 The typo `atht` made by typing `at that` with a mistimed spacebar should not be corrected into `at` or `that`.
-- Remove any typos that end up being programs, libraries, variables, names, nouns, brands, etc., but only when discovered.
-For example, the program named `mosquitto` should not be corrected to `mosquito`.
-- Review recently added typos and check for errors.
-Hastily adding them and assuming `spellsuggest` got it right isn't reliable.

 <p align="center"><img src="https://github.com/chris-ritsen/vim-autocorrect/blob/master/demo/rules.gif?raw=true" alt="" title="vim-autocorrect rules" width="474"/></p>